lorinkoz/talk-djangoconau20-schemas/slides.md

 ---

-.box[Create an extra schema for cloning]
+.box[💡 Create an extra schema for cloning]

+--

 -   Keep it up to date with structure.
 -   Keep it up to date with initial data.